 It’s constant.
 You switch positions.
 Have more to do with less resources.
 Need new skills.
 Then, the technology changes.
 Or the regulations.
 Or both.
 As comedian Gilda Radner noted as she lay dying from cancer, “It’s always something.”
 Everyone battles with how to deal with stress and change in the workplace.
-Customer service speakers (like me) want to help you chill out so you can serve your clients well.
+As a customer service speaker, I want to help you relax so you can serve your clients well.

 The next time you’re tempted to scream (or sob), try these steps instead:

 - Acknowledge that Change is Difficult.
-Even good change brings stress.
-(Remember your first year of marriage?)
-One way of coping with change is to admit to yourself that you feel angry, worn out, tense or fearful.
+After all, even good change brings stress.
+(Remember your first date?)
+So, one way to cope with change is to admit to yourself you feel angry, worn out, tense or fearful.
 Ideally, jot down why you feel the way you do.
-Journaling will help you relax.
+You’ll find that writing down your thoughts will help you relax.

 - Remember Misery Loves Company.
 Find someone who has gone through or is going through what you’re going through and discuss it.
-Express how you feel and ask for advice or support.
-It’s helpful to know you’re not alone.
-If that person encourages you and makes you laugh, all the better.
+Then, express how you feel and ask for advice or support.
+You’ll discover it’s helpful to know you’re not alone.
+You’ll find that if that person felt like you do (and makes you laugh), all the better.

 - Take Care of Yourself.
-Work out!
+For example: Work out!
 Try to sleep eight hours each night.
 Curtail alcohol.
 Eat healthy foods.
 Get massages.
 Breathe deeply.
-Just because there’s change in the workplace doesn’t mean the accompanying stress has to loiter inside you.
+Just because there’s change in the workplace doesn’t mean the accompanying stress needs to loiter inside you.

 - Look for New Adventures.
-Some wag noted, “When God closes one door, He opens another, but it’s heck in the hallway!”
-While change can feel difficult, determine to enjoy the fresh skills you develop, the new friends you make, and the novel situations in which you find yourself.
-When we change, we grow.
+As one wag noted, “When God closes a door, He opens another–but it’s heck in the hallway!”
+While change can feel difficult, determine to enjoy the fresh skills you develop, as well as the new friends you make, and the novel situations in which you find yourself.
+Remind yourself that when we change, we grow.

 Finally, remember what my old news director, John Whitson, used to say: “Nothing lasts forever.”
-No matter how bad a situation is, it’ll pass.
+After all, no matter how bad a situation is, it’ll pass.
 And some day, these will be the good ole days!